 According to Csikszentmihalyi, "You can't make flow happen.
 All you can do is learn to remove obstacles in its way."

 Alice Flaherty argues that creativity is due to a balance of your left and right brain.
-To make “flow” happen you don’t need to get out of your left-brain and into your right, but boost your creativity, concentrate on writing and shush your inner critic.
+To make “flow” happen and learn how to edit and write effectively, you don’t need to get out of your left-brain and into your right.
+Instead, boost your creativity, concentrate on writing and shush your inner critic.